jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-01.md

 "I wasn't going to.
 Ever."

-He pulled back to see her face, hands still holding hers.
+"I know."
+He pulled back just enough to look at her face.
 "I'm getting emancipated today.
 Right now.
 Ten minutes."

-"I know.
-I'm going to testify if they need me."
+"I know."
+She squeezed his hands.
+"I'm going to testify if they need me."

 "You don't have to—"